thisisamardeep/portfolio/_posts/2023-01-07-vex-parser.md

 See the compiler has converted MyInteger(t) into MyInteger t as the specifiction says.
 Hope vex parser is not vex anymore.
 There are more edge cases and more ambiguities related to this as mentioned in the standard but they are not covered in this article.
+As always standard is the best book to understand c++.